frogfather/AwsHelper/README.md

 Currently
-- Retrieves list of services by executing aws help Future
+- Retrieves list of services by executing aws help
 - Retrieve list of commands for each service
 - Retrieve parameters for each command
+Future
-- display parameters to user
+- display controls for each parameter to user with appropriate type and validation
 - some kind of history feature to remember recently used commands